f3-factory/F3com-data/3.6/smtp/main.md

 string set ( string $key, string $val )
 ```

 This function allows you to bind a value to an e-mail header.
+For a full list of available fields, see [Internet Message Format, RFC5322](https://tools.ietf.org/html/rfc5322#section-3.6)
 (Returns the `$val` value.)

 Example: